Qadir296/LCDA-for-Cyber-Security-in-IoT-Environment/README.md

 6. **Practical Use Case Implementation**: Implement and test the algorithms in a practical use case scenario, such as a smart home environment, to demonstrate effectiveness in cybersecurity applications.

+## Usage

+To use this project:
+    - For LCDA, PLCDA Project: run the "main.py" file.
+    - For LCDA testing the project, run the jupyter file.

 ## Installation

 To use this project, you need to have Python 3.11.0 installed on your system along with the following libraries: